vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/27_Thanesar_the_pAshupata_Order_and_the_skandapurA.md

 Cf. Rājaśekharasūri’s S

-. ad

-. darśanasamuccaya, Dayal op. ciṭ  35.
+. aḍdarśanasamuccaya, Dayal op. ciṭ  35.

 For an elaborate discussion of this paraṁparā  see Bisschop 2006, 48 ff.
 The commentator

-of the Pāśupatasūtra, Kauṇd

-. inya ad  PS 4.10, apparently placed himself in the lineage of Kuśika and ¯
+of the Pāśupatasūtra, Kauṇḍinya ad  PS 4.10, apparently placed himself in the lineage of Kuśika and ¯

 Iśāna: kuśikeśānasambandhāṭ No doubt the lineage of Kuśika is the oldest Pāśupata tradition \(Indraji 1881–82, 322 f., 327; Sircar: SI I, 278\), a fact corroborated by the Skandapurāṇa itself \(see above, ṇ 3 on p.
 527\).

-7 Kauṇd

-. inya ad  PS 1.1 \(for translation see below, p.
+7 Kauṇḍinya ad  PS 1.1 \(for translation see below, p.
 542\): kāmitvād ajātatvāc ca manuṣyarūpī bhagavān brāhmaṇakāyam āsthāya kāyāvataraṇe

 avatīrṇa iti | tathā padbhyām ujjayanīm